exokitxr/webmr-docs/docs/whatisexo.md

   ## What Sites Work?

   Well the goal is that we can say, "All of them."
-As of now howeverwe are chugging our way through getting more VR web experiences running smoothly, as well as VR web apps like Emukit (our Web-VR-Console Emulator).
+As of now however we are chugging our way through getting more VR web experiences running smoothly, as well as VR web apps like Emukit (our Web-VR-Console Emulator).
+Of course you can always join us on [twitch](https://www.twitch.tv/avaer), [discord](https://discord.gg/cf5tfTV), or [slack](https://exoslack.now.sh/) if you have some specific use case which seems to not work, you could also submit an issue on [github](https://github.com/webmixedreality/exokit),  or better yet submit a PR (we're open source).

   ## Give Me the TL;DR